Grand Rapids Child Custody Attorneys

 Courts will look at the following factors when determining parenting time:

 In any decision, the child’s needs are paramount, and the court will seek to cause as little disruption in their lives as possible.
 After all, children thrive in familiar environments where both parents are a present and positive influence in their lives.
-The Wealthy Street Law Firm can help you seek a fair parenting plan that puts your child’s needs first.
+Brookhills Legal Services can help you seek a fair parenting plan that puts your child’s needs first.

 Contact our firm by calling (616) 202-3988.
 Our Grand Rapids child custody lawyers proudly serve families throughout Michigan.